Meredith Corp to sell Time media brand to Marc and Lynne Benioff

-Sept 16 (Reuters) - Meredith Corp said on Sunday it entered into a definitive agreement to sell the Time media brand to Marc and Lynne Benioff for $190 million in cash.
+(Reuters) - Meredith Corp (MDP.N) said on Sunday it entered into a definitive agreement to sell the Time media brand to Marc and Lynne Benioff for $190 million in cash.

-The U.S. media company said the Benioffs were purchasing Time personally and the transaction was unrelated to Salesforce.com Inc, where Marc Benioff is chairman, co-chief executive and founder.
+The U.S. media company said the Benioffs were purchasing Time personally and the transaction was unrelated to Salesforce.com Inc (CRM.N), where Marc Benioff is chairman, co-chief executive and founder.

 Marc and Lynne Benioff will not be involved in the day-to-day operations or journalistic decisions, which will continue to be led by Time’s current executive leadership team, the company said.